NlGHT/dotfiles/README.md

 # Night's Dotfiles!!11!
 ## What I got
-- Bulk file editing with scripts written in C++ (might move from dirent to the new native filesystem handler in C++17)
+- Bulk file editing with scripts written in C++ (Will be moving to the C++17 filesystem library (doesn't work for very large datasets))
     - Prefix all in current directory
         - Names can contain anything (Be a little bit careful here.....)
         - Spaces will be joined